All About Heart Rate-Based Training - Coach Tip Tuesday

 It’s also important to note that any “quick and easy” calculators or formulas you find online promising to determine your threshold heart rate or your training zones without a test will also be inaccurate.
 Like so many things in life, there isn’t a shortcut or quick and easy solution here.
 You must do the hard thing and do the test.

-A threshold test can vary slightly from sport to sport in terms of the specific details of the workout, but the basic premise is the same: Conduct an easy warm-up for 10-15 minutes, and then go as hard as you can sustain without stopping or resting at all for at least 20-30 minutes.
+A threshold test can vary slightly from sport to sport in terms of the specific details of the workout, but the basic premise is the same: Conduct a 10-15 easy warm-up, and then go as hard as you can sustain without stopping or resting at all for at least 20-30 minutes.
 The data gleaned from that sustained harder effort can then be used to calculate your personal training zones.
 (For more details on how you can determine your own training zones, please connect with me.)

 Threshold testing like this is one of the only times in training where the workout must be completed exactly as it is planned.
 If any mistakes or modifications are made, the data is useless and must be discarded.
 Remember: The only way this type of training works is if the baseline data is accurate.
 So, if they cannot complete the test exactly as planned, the athlete needs to redo the test, but there’s a waiting period involved.
 Since these tests do ask athletes to go their hardest, there needs to be a period of recovery before the athlete will be truly ready to go their hardest again.